Report: Suspected Chinese hack targets Indian media, gov’t

 In its report, the Insikt Group suggested the cyberattack could be related to those border tensions.

-“As of early August 2021, Recorded Future data shows a 261% increase in the number of suspected state-sponsored Chinese cyber operations targeting Indian organizations and companies already in 2021 compared to 2020,” the organization said in its report.
+“As of early August 2021, Recorded Future data shows a 261% increase in the number of suspected state-sponsored Chinese cyber operations targeting Indian organizations and companies already in 2021 compared to 2020,” the organization said in a report.

 The Insikt Group said it detected four IP addresses assigned to the Bennett Coleman And Co.
 Ltd. media company in “sustained and substantial network communications” with two Winnti servers between February and August.